Learn how to set up and use the automated sales tax feature in QuickBooks Online.

 Step 3: Add tax categories to your products and services

-When you're ready, you can assign tax categories to anything you sell.
-This lets QuickBooks know how much tax you need to charge based on what exactly you're selling.
+When you're ready, you can assign sales tax categories to anything you sell.
+This lets QuickBooks know how much sales tax you need to charge based on what, or where, you're selling.

 Step 4: Double-check your customers' info

 Tax rates can also change if you ship products or perform services at your customer's address.
-And some customers are not required to pay sales tax, like churches, schools, and other non-profit organizations.
+Not all customers are required to pay sales tax, like churches, schools, and other non-profit organizations.